handshake-org/urkel/research/merklix/README.md

 a different key that may have a colliding path with whatever key a peer is trying to get a proof for.
 On the other hand, if the key path stops at one of the "dead-end" nodes, we do not have to send any preimage!
-Even better, if there are any "dead-end" nodes up the branch when creating a proof, we can compress them since they are redundant zero-hashes.
+Even better, if there are any "dead-end" nodes up the subtree when creating a proof, we can compress them since they are redundant zero-hashes.

+With 50,000,000 leaves in the tree, the average depth of any given key path down the tree should be around 26 or 27 (due the inevitable key prefix collisions).
+This results in a proof size slightly over 800 bytes, pushing a 1-2ms proof creation time.

 ### Removal

-Removal is tricky when we have "dead-end" nodes in our branch.
-We need to revert all of the branch growing we just did.
+Removal is tricky when we have "dead-end" nodes in our subtree.
+We need to revert all of the subtree growing we just did.

 If we were to remove leaf 4 from the above tree, we _must_ replace it with a "dead-end".
 The general rule is: if the target node's sibling is an internal node, replace with a null node.
-If the sibling is another leaf, attempt to ungrow the branch by detecting key collisions.
+If the sibling is another leaf, attempt to ungrow the subtree by detecting key collisions.

 Removing leaf 4 (we _must_ replace with a dead-end):